gundeep08/Mailbox/README.md

 # mail
-Implement mailbox using django framework and supports functionalities of checking inbox, sending email, forwarding an email and reply and replyAll feature.
+Implement mailbox using Python in django framework and supports functionalities of checking inbox, sending email, forwarding an email, reply and replyAll feature.